Mistakes, I’ve made a few. Sorry Frank, but I made those mistakes doing things my way and not the right way.

 If you saw me, you’d be able to see my chiselled abs and bulging muscles.
 Okay, so the bulges are not in my biceps and the chiselled looks have faded into my memory, where they remained exaggerated to this day.
 After all, I am a storyteller.

 At one time I was a ranked tennis player…but only on those hot summer days.

 Yet I made mistakes.
 Yup, I admit that I was not perfect in either my game or my life.

-During a tennis match one day I was having trouble putting the spare ball in my pocket.
+During a tennis match one day, I was having trouble putting the spare ball in my pocket.
 You see in tennis for some reason players stash a spare ball in their shorts.
 Weird.
-When I played hockey I was never allowed to carry an extra puck.
-The same when I played football.
+When I played hockey, I was never allowed to carry an extra puck.
+The same happened when I played football.
 The refs would get really mad if you had your own ball.

 This one day I tried to stuff a ball into my pocket and realized I had my shorts on backwards!
 Rather than keep it quiet, I shouted to my opponent “Hey!
 I got my shorts on backwards!”

 But that was nothing compared to what happened when I played co-ed squash.
 I arrived late at the court and went into the locker room and hurried to change my clothes.
 The woman I was playing against was on the court warming up, and I slipped on my shoes and grabbed my racquet, and ran out the door.
 Just as I was leaving the locker room, I noticed a draft in a place drafts don’t usually go.
 I looked down, and I forgot to put on my shorts!